dotink/flourish-json/docs/classes/Dotink/Flourish/JSON.md

 # JSON
 ## A basic JSON manipulation class.

-_Copyright (c) 2012 Will Bond, others_.
+_Copyright (c) 2007-2015 Will Bond, Matthew J. Sahagian, others_.
-_Please see the LICENSE file at the root of this distribution_
+_Please reference the LICENSE.md file at the root of this distribution_

 ### Details